Monday, January 23, 2017

 "Look at all the swimming pools."

-*This is the third Kingdom Poets post about Paul Willis: first post second post
+*This is the third Kingdom Poets post about Paul Willis: first post, second post, fourth post.

 Posted with permission of the poet.

 Entry written by D.S.
 Martin.
 His latest poetry collection, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
 Lewis, is available from Wipf & Stock as is his earlier award-winning collection, Poiema.